top of page

 SafeTALK: Suicide Alertness Training

-- Is a 3 to 4 hour training that equips community members to recognize and connect individuals with suicidal thoughts to intervention resources.
+Is a 3 hour training that equips community members to recognize and connect individuals with suicidal thoughts to intervention resources, such as caregivers with ASIST Skills.
+SafeTALK is designed for up to 30 participants, accessible to all, and customizable to different groups.
+Ideal for staff in human services agencies.

 QPR: Question, Persuade, Refer